plivo/plivo-java/README.rst

   // there's another constructor if you want to override the PLIVO version

 **Requesting a new CALL to PLIVO**
-	Map<String, String> parameters = new HashMap<String, String>();
+	Map<String, String> parameters =
+		new HashMap<String, String>();

 	parameters.put("From", "1001");

 	parameters.put("To", "1002");

 	parameters.put("Gateways", "user/");

 	parameters.put("GatewayCodecs", "PCMA,PCMU");

 	parameters.put("GatewayTimeouts", "60");

 	parameters.put("GatewayRetries", "1");

 	parameters.put("OriginateDialString", "originate_dial_string");

 	parameters.put("AnswerUrl", "http://localhost:5151/answered");

 	parameters.put("HangUpUrl", "http://localhost:5151/hangup");

 	parameters.put("RingUrl", "http://localhost:5151/ringing");

 	CallResponse result = client.call().single(parameters);

 	Call response will contain RequestUUID of the call.
 	Note that the AnswerUrl, HangUpUrl and RingUrl has to be a VALID URL.
 Your application must be listening on these urls and response properly.

+	This helper already contains a simple web server implemented by Jetty, so you can check our servlet classes.

 	Example of a simple implementation of the answered URL:

-	@Override
 	protected void doPost(HttpServletRequest req, HttpServletResponse resp)
 			throws ServletException, IOException {
 		AnsweredCallback callback = AnsweredCallback.create(req);